oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	![Create a basic form page](images/create-form.png) ![Create a basic form page](images/create-form-2.png)

 2. Name it something like "Reset Password".
 For **Branch Here on Submit** and **Cancel and Go To Page** choose the Login page (should be 9999 by default) and leave everything else as is.
-On the next screen, leave the default selected and click **Next >**.
+On the next screen, leave the default selected and click **Next &gt;**.

 	![Enter page name and other details](images/form-details.png)